The University of South Florida has established an Office of Sustainability with a mission to coordinate and build

 Florida’s strategic goal of creating a sustainable campus environment.
 In support

-of this initiative, USF President Judy Genshaft has signed the American College and
+of this initiative, former USF President Judy Genshaft has signed the American College

 Energy management is the responsibility of the Facilities Planning and Management operations staff.
 Facilities Planning and Management utilizes web-based HVAC controls software to track energy consumption and manage our campus-wide chilled water system.
 Our central energy plant features high-efficiency chillers and an ice storage system which generates ice during off-peak hours to be used for cooling during peak hours.
 This reduces electrical demand and consumption and results in lower utility bills and reduced carbon emissions.